Pandora: Documentation en: Intro Monitoring

 - Warning/Critical Status: token for status monitoring which will be explained in a later section.

-- FF threshold: FlipFlop (FF) is known as a common phenomenon in monitoring: when a value fluctuates frequently between alternative values (RIGHT/WRONG), which makes it difficult to interpret.
-When this occurs, a "threshold" is usually used so that in order to consider something as having changed status, it has to "stay" more than X intervals in a state without being altered.
-We call this in Pandora FMS terminology: "FF Threshold".
+- Flip-Flop threshold: FlipFlop (FF) is known as a common phenomenon in monitoring: when a value fluctuates frequently between alternative values (RIGHT/WRONG), which makes it difficult to interpret.
+When this takes place, a "threshold" is usually used so that in order to consider something as having changed status, it has to "stay" more than X intervals in a state without being altered.
+This is called in Pandora FMS terminology: "FF Threshold".

 The FF Threshold Parameter (FF=FlipFlop) is used to 'filter' the continuous changes of the state in the creation of events / statuses.
 In Pandora FMS, you can indicate that, until an element has adopted the same status at least X times after having changed from an original status, it will not be considered as changed.
 Let us see a common example: A ping to a host where there is package loss.
 In an environment like this, it is possible to receive the following results: